Style & Design

 Neutral Colors: An essential feature of a minimalist design.
 Choose a neutral color palette, including whites, creams, and pastel colors.
 Most minimalist homes feature white walls all over, which happens to correspond with this years’ trends.

 Textures: While you won’t be playing with patterns and colors, you can still have fun with textures.
 Embrace the different textures in your pieces to play with lighting and various surfaces.
 Pair wood with metals and faux fur with concrete, for example.
+You can also bring in textures with your decor, like these Cozy Handknit Round Pillows from Pottery Barn that offers a playful texture while keeping in theme with the all-white design.

 Flat Surfaces: When it comes to minimalist design, forget about overly complex shapes.
 Instead, think of flat, sharp, and clean surfaces that reflect the light and make the room feel more spacious.
+These tables from West Elm embody the principles of minimalism beautifully.
+Bonus: It comes as a set, so you don’t have to worry about matching your decor.

 Open Spaces: A vital element of this interior design style is the open floor plan.
 Minimalist homes have open spaces that seamlessly blend the rooms and maximize natural light.

 Lighting: On that last note, natural light is critical and predominant for minimalist homes.
 Use lighting to make the space feel warm and cozy.
 Because you’ll be using mostly neutral colors, lighting can help you play with shades and tones.
+The Humanscale Nova White wall sconce from Crate & Barrel takes the austerity of minimalism to another level.

 Living Room Minimalist Design Ideas